Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 Alain trained under the great chefs of his generation: Michel Guérard, Gaston Lenôtre, Alain Chapel, and Roger Vergé.
 But he was only in his twenties when he received his first Michelin star at the Louis XV restaurant in Monaco.
 Today, he is one of only two chefs in the world with 21 Michelin stars.

-In every restaurant that bears his name, around the world, chefs bring the terroir, the taste of local earth and seasons, to the plate.
+In every restaurant that bears his name, chefs bring the terroir, the taste of local earth and seasons, to the plate.
 They use vegetables picked that morning.
 They work with local suppliers and pay them fairly, recognising their labour as part of the final dish.
 The philosophy is consistent: taste what the land is telling you, then respect it enough to let it speak for itself.

 Vegetables were always the star of his plates.
 But so was something else: wood.
 The wooden tables in his restaurants come directly from his childhood, from the oak trees his grandfather taught him to fell.
 It’s a small detail, but it’s intentional.
 Every diner sits at a table that carries the story of patience and time.